cwwang1979/Soft-Sampling-Instance-Segmentation/README.md

 ```

 #### Download
 Execution file, configuration file, and models are download from the [zip](https://drive.google.com/file/d/1Fc_QiMBoT5AYqoNXZKgNRWilRBP39_5l/view?usp=share_link) file.
-(For reviewers, please use the manuscript number M...........R1 as the password to decompress the file.)
+(For reviewers, please use the manuscript number C....... as the password to decompress the file.)

 #### File structure
 ```